Skip to content

 This ensures each student can contribute without feeling overwhelmed or under-challenged.

-3. Real results in real classrooms
+3. Real results in real classrooms:

 Strategic role assignments increase participation from reluctant contributors.
 A shy student who loves art might analyze visual sources while a verbal processor leads the discussion.